wavemaker/docs/learn/documentation-reference.md

 ## [Start a free trial!](https://www.wavemaker.com/get-started/)
 When you sign up, you will be directed to a **Project Dashboard** page.
 Voila!
-You can start creating a new projects.
+You can start creating new projects.
 Happy developing!

 ---
 #### Notice something is incorrect or outdated?